MoritzR/fints2ledger/README.md

 ```
 fints2ledger
 ```
-and enter your banking transaction in the following form.
+and enter your banking credentials in the following form.
 This only needs to be done once.
+The full configuration is stored in `~/.config/fints2ledger/config.yml`.

 For a list of available command line arguments, run
 ```